Horizontally affine functions on step-2 Carnot algebras: Introduction

 \section{Introduction}

-In this paper we introduce the notion of \emph{horizontally affine} map on step-two Carnot groups and give a complete description of such maps.
-It turns out that when the group is a free step-two Carnot group such class of maps has a rich structure related to the exterior algebra of the first layer of the group.
-We shall also see that a description of horizontally affine maps on arbitrary step-two Carnot groups can be deduced from the free step-two case, using the known fact that any step-two Carnot group can be written as a quotient of a free step-two Carnot group.
+In this paper we introduce the notion of \emph{horizontally affine} function and give a complete description of such functions on step-2 Carnot algebras, or equivalently on step-2 Carnot groups.
+In the free step-2 rank-$n$ case, we shall see that the vector space of horizontally affine functions is isomorphic to the exterior algebra of $\R^n$.
+Using the known fact that every step-2 Carnot algebra can be written as a quotient of a free step-2 Carnot algebra, we shall next deduce from the free case a description of horizontally affine functions on arbitrary step-2 Carnot algebras, together with several characterizations of those step-2 Carnot algebras where h-affine functions are affine in the usual sense of vector spaces.